 Find a quality-checked dentist with us and we will help you get your dentures in Mexico for the lowest price available.

 Your new dentures can be made and fitted in a matter of days, providing you have not recently had an extraction or surgery.
-If you have you will need to wait for your gums to heal before wearing a permanent denture.
-This will take at least 3 months.
-In the meantime you will be given a ‘healing denture’, which is lighter than a permanent one and allows the gums to heal.
+If so, you will need to wait for your gums to heal before wearing a permanent denture.
+This will take at least three months.
+In the meantime, you will be given a ‘healing denture,’ which is lighter than a permanent one and allows the gums to heal.

 A partial acrylic denture will set you back around $1,400 in the United States, but you can get it in Mexico for as little as $150.
 Full dentures are $1,800 in the US compared to $335 for full dentures at a dental clinic in Mexico.